HarleyCoops/nanochat/MODEL_CARD.md

 ## Model Description

 **nanochat** is a full-stack implementation of a ChatGPT-like language model trained from scratch in a single, clean, minimal, and hackable codebase.
 This model demonstrates that powerful conversational AI capabilities can be achieved with modest computational budgets, making advanced language modeling accessible to researchers, educators, and practitioners.

+This live model card documents the 561M-parameter (`depth=20`, `sequence_len=2048`) run that is currently training on 8x NVIDIA H100 80GB GPUs via Lambda Labs.
+Once the run finishes we will post the resulting checkpoints, evaluation artifacts, and chat-ready weights here.

 This implementation represents a complete pipeline from raw text to a deployable chat interface, including:
 - Custom tokenizer training (BPE)